Prime Minister Modi will inaugurate the National Youth Festival at Hubbali in Karnataka on January 12 - ExBulletin

 Prime Minister Modi will inaugurate the National Youth Festival at Hubbali in Karnataka on January 12

-New Delhi, January 10: Prime Minister Narendra Modi will inaugurate the 26th National Youth Festival in Hubbali, Karnataka on January 12.
+New Delhi: Prime Minister Narendra Modi will inaugurate the 26th National Youth Festival at Hubbali in Karnataka on January 12.

+The program takes place on the National Youth Day, celebrated on the birth anniversary of Swami Vivekanand, to honor and cherish his ideals, teachings and contributions.

 The Festival will witness the Youth Summit, which will see plenary discussions on five themes emerging from the G20 and Y20 events, namely the future of work, industry, innovation and 21st century skills; Climate Change and Disaster Risk Reduction; Peacebuilding and Reconciliation; Shared-Youth Future in Democracy and Governance; and Health and Wellness.
 The summit will see the participation of more than sixty eminent experts, the PMO statement said.